covjson/specification/spec.md

   - YYYY-MM-DD
   - YYYY-MM-DDTHH:MM:SS[.F]Z where Z is either "Z" or a time scale offset +|-HH:MM
-- If calendar dates with reduced precision are used in a lexical representation (e.g. `"2016"`), then a client should interpret those dates in that reduced precision.
+- If calendar dates with reduced precision are used in a lexical representation (e.g. `"2016"`), then a client SHOULD interpret those dates in that reduced precision.

 Example:
 ```js